Athabasca University Executive and Leadership Team

 Who leads Athabasca University?

-Athabasca University is led by Matthew McCreary (Chief of Staff & President, Office of), along with executives such as Alexander Clark (President) and Peter MacKinnon (Interim President).
+Athabasca University is led by Matthew McCreary (Chief of Staff & President, Office of), along with executives such as Peter MacKinnon (Interim President) and Pauline Smeltz (Chief Human Resources Officer).

 Who is part of Athabasca University’s executive team?

-The executive team of Athabasca University includes leaders such as Matthew McCreary (Chief of Staff & President, Office of), Alexander Clark (President), Peter MacKinnon (Interim President) and other senior executives.
+The executive team of Athabasca University includes leaders such as Matthew McCreary (Chief of Staff & President, Office of), Peter MacKinnon (Interim President), Pauline Smeltz (Chief Human Resources Officer) and other senior executives.

 How many executives does Athabasca University have?